This document describes the core concepts and architecture of the Avalanche network.

 A Subnet manages its own membership and it may require that its constituent validators have certain properties.
 This is very useful and we explore its ramifications in more depth below.

-There is a special Subnet called the Default Subnet, which validates Avalanche’s built-in blockchains.
-All members of all Subnets must also be a member of the Default Subnet.
-In order to become a member of the Default Subnet, one must stake some AVAX tokens.
-The upshot of the preceding two points is that all validators of all blockchains must also validate Avalanche’s built-in blockchains and must have staked AVAX tokens.
+There is a special Subnet called the Primary Network, which validates Avalanche’s built-in blockchains.
+All members of all Subnets must also be a member of the Primary Network.
+In order to become a member of the Primary Network, one must stake some AVAX tokens.
+The upshot is that all validators of all blockchains must also validate Avalanche’s built-in blockchains and must have staked AVAX tokens.

 Avalanche’s Subnet architecture makes regulatory compliance manageable.
 As mentioned above, a Subnet may require validators to meet an arbitrary set of requirements.
 This may include compliance requirements, such as: